-2. [What's being done to help protect Metro Transit operators?](#) 3.
-[I work in Environmental Services.
-Can I get the virus from being around wastewater?](#)
+2. What's being done to help protect Metro Transit operators?
+3. I work in Environmental Services.
+Can I get the virus from being around wastewater?

-Safety and health concerns:
+Safety, health, and benefits concerns:

-1. [What can I do to prepare and keep myself, my family, and my coworkers healthy?](#) 2.
-[Should I wear a facemask to protect myself? \(Updated 4-8-20\)](#) 3.
-[What should I do if I become ill with influenza-like symptoms?](#) 4.
-[Can I use the Well@Work clinics to get tested for COVID-19?
-Should I visit these clinics if I think I have COVID-19?](#) 5.
-[What options do I have through my HealthPartners plan if I think I may have COVID-19? \(Updated 5-14-20\)](#) 6.
-[What resources are available through Sand Creek?](#) 7.
-[My spouse/family member was recently laid off due to COVID-19 and lost insurance coverage.
-How do I add them to my Met Council insurance plan? \(Posted 3-31-20\)](#)
+1. What can I do to prepare and keep myself, my family, and my coworkers healthy?
+2. Should I wear a face mask to protect myself?
+(Updated 7-23-20) 3.
+What should I do if I become ill with influenza-like symptoms?
+4. Can I use the Well@Work clinics to get tested for COVID-19?
+Should I visit these clinics if I think I have COVID-19?
+(Updated 8-6-20) 5.
+What options do I have through my HealthPartners plan if I think I may have COVID-19?
+(Updated 8-6-20) 6.
+What resources are available through Sand Creek?
+7. My spouse/family member was recently laid off due to COVID-19 and lost insurance coverage.
+How do I add them to my Met Council insurance plan?
+(Posted 3-31-20) 8.
+My flexible spending account costs have changed due to the pandemic.
+Can I make adjustments to my FSA elections?
+(Posted 7-9-20) 9.
+What resources are available to employees with children?
+(Posted 9-1-20)